imohamme/NASAaccess/README.md

     [NASA](https://www.nasa.gov/ "The National Aeronautics and Space Administration") [GES DISC](https://disc.gsfc.nasa.gov/) logging information in it is needed to execute the *NASAaccess* package commands.
-Accessing data at NASA servers is further explained at [Here](https://wiki.earthdata.nasa.gov/display/EL/How+To+Access+Data+With+cURL+And+Wget).
+Accessing data from NASA servers is further explained at [Here](https://wiki.earthdata.nasa.gov/display/EL/How+To+Access+Data+With+cURL+And+Wget).

 - To install *NASAaccess* package in a conda environment run the